samcday/home-cluster/terraform/README.md

-# terraform
+# tofu

-The Terraform configs here manage various bits of infrastructure outside of the core cluster and devices.
+The OpenTofu configs here manage various bits of infrastructure outside of the core cluster and devices.

 It's split into two distinct sets:

- * `init/` is for early Terraform that needs to be applied before the cluster exists
+ * `init/` is for early config that needs to be applied before the cluster exists
  * `main/` is for everything else